 At Tufts MC, we're committed to keeping health care affordable so you can live the healthy life you deserve.

 Insurance coverage for genetic testing varies.
-We will work with you and your health insurance provider to determine what's covered under your plan and keep the cost plan and keep the cost for genetic testing as low as possible.
+We can work with you and your health insurance provider to determine what's covered under your plan and keep the cost for genetic testing as low as possible.